AdaCore/training_material/courses/spark_for_ada_programmers/150_spark_boundary/03-software_boundary.rst

     + Ghost function may be marked :ada:`Import` when not implementable

 ----------------------------
-Modelling an API - Example
+Modeling an API - Example
 ----------------------------

 * Standard unit :ada:`Ada.Text_IO` is modelled in SPARK